sandesh362/SureSignal-MumbaiHacks2025/readme.md

-# VeriPulse - AI Agent for Detecting and Verifying Misinformation
+# SureSignal - AI Agent for Detecting and Verifying Misinformation

 ## 🎯 Overview

-VeriPulse is an AI-powered verification system that detects, verifies, and explains misinformation in real-time using a collaborative multi-agent architecture with RAG (Retrieval-Augmented Generation).
+SureSignal is an AI-powered verification system that detects, verifies, and explains misinformation in real-time using a collaborative multi-agent architecture with RAG (Retrieval-Augmented Generation).

 ### Key Features